2xlink/docker-compose-traefik-nextcloud/README.md

       - /mnt/someHDD/nextcloud:/mnt/hdd # Pulls from root
 ```

-You might need to adjust the owner of the config dir in your container, or nextcloud can not write to it.
+You might need to adjust the owner of the config dir in your container, else nextcloud can not write to it.

 ## Troubleshooting